-The clerk's office will accept filings by facsimile or e-mail from pro se parties except for the filing of the initial documents, including the complaint and the service of summons.
-See Section 1 of Appendix A. E-mail or facsimile filings from attorneys will only be accepted when an attorney is prohibited from CM/ECF access, such as a sealed matter, or with prior approval from the court when good cause is shown.
-Facsimile and e-mailed filings will be deemed filed on the day and time received by the clerk's office.
-E-mail filings must be sent to \\<e-mail address>\\.
+The clerk's office will accept filings only in pdf format by faesimile or e-mail from pro se parties except for the filing of the initial documents, including the complaint and the service of summons.
+See Section 1 of Appendix A. Any party who wishes to e-mail filings must review Appendix A and submit a "User Agreement for E-mail Filing."
+E-mail or faesimile filings from attorneys will only be accepted when an attorney is prohibited from CM/ECF access, such as a sealed matter, or with prior approval from the court when good cause is shown.
+Faesimile and e-mailed filings will be deemed filed on the day and time received by the clerk's office.
+E-mail filings must be sent to ProSeFiling@nmid.uscourts.gov e-mail-address and specify in the subject line "For Docketing in Case No.